danfred360/vibe-emulator/readme.md

 # twitter bot using gpt-3
-Currently this project will lookup a user by @ on twitter and export a JSONL file composed of three word prompts and resulting tweets to be used to fine tune an openai model.
+Currently this project will lookup a user by @ on twitter and export a JSONL file composed of three word prompts and resulting tweets to be used to fine tune an OpenAI model.

 ## Running project to generate training JSONL
+First you'll need to create a .secret file emulating .secret-example with your Twitter bearer token and your OpenAI API key.
 *Note: requires python3.10 and python3.10-venv*
 ```bash
 chmod +x local-env.sh